Search Our Knowledge Base

 HELP PAGE For the Engineering Express®Rooftop Equipment Wind Pressure CalculatorNote: See Limitations & Conditions of Use at the…

-A canopy is a structure which provides overhead protection from the elements such as rain, snow, or sunlight.…
+A canopy is an overhead structure that offers protection from weather elements like rain, snow, and sunlight.Canopies can…

 The Updated Saffir-Simpson Scale